vovazolotoy/Track-Analyzer/README.md

 # Track-Analyzer
+Have you ever wondered how your driver is representing your company with his driving style?

-Small toolkit  for analyze "My Tracks" GPS data with Mongo MapReduce.
+This small toolkit is example of Mongo MapReduce for analyze "My Tracks" GPS data for finding harsh braking and rapid acceleration.

 ## Table of Content